Student patch lessons 2024-25

 Act professional with discipline problems.
 Imagine the parent is always there, anything you say will get back to them.
 Finish on time and bring kids back from Quicksilver if it is their first time over there.

 Keep students safe along the edge of the runs.
 Watch for traffic before having the ski.
-In case of an accident; shelter the injured student, send and call for help from ski patrol, don't move the student, look for any witnesses, talk about the details only with ski patrol and the ski school director.
+In case of an accident; protect skier from aboves with skis and poles, send and call for help from ski patrol and call the ski school, don't move the student, look for any witnesses, talk about the details only with ski patrol and the ski school director.
+Stay with the class once reported to the ski school.

 First time